Mashhad: Other sports

-City was host to 2009 Junior World Championships in sitting volleyball where Iran's junior team won Gold.
+City was host to 2009 Junior World Championships in sitting volleyball where Iran's junior team won gold.

-Wrestling is one of the most popular sports in this city.
+Wrestling is a sport in this city.
 Pahlevani and zoorkhaneh rituals have a special place in Mashhad and is one of the most important zoorkhaneh in Iran in Mashhad.

 Mashhad cycling track was introduced in 2011 as the most equipped cycling track in Iran; Car racing track, motorcycle track and motocross track, three skating rinks, ski track and equestrian track in Mashhad are other sports tracks in Mashhad.
 The first golf course in Iran is located in the Samen complex of Mashhad.